sidiq-125/Cookbook/README.md

 # Cookbook
-this repository contains receipes i like to share with my friend
+this repository contains receipes i like to share with my friend yes